goharbor/harbor/docs/configure_https.md

 ```
   cp nginx.https.conf nginx.conf
 ```
-Edit the file nginx.conf and replace two occurrences of **server name** harbordomain.com to your own host name: reg.yourdomain.com .
+Edit the file nginx.conf and replace two occurrences of **harbordomain.com** to your own host name, such as reg.yourdomain.com .
 ```
   server {
     listen 443 ssl;